microsoft/vscode-docs/docs/cpp/cmake-quickstart.md

 Enter a name for this new preset.
 This will be written to `CMakePresets.json`.

-This creates a complete hello world CMake project containing `main.cpp`, `CMakeLists.txt`, and `CMakePresets.json`.
+After completing these steps, you should now have a complete hello world CMake project that contains the following files: `main.cpp`, `CMakeLists.txt`, and `CMakePresets.json`.

 ![Add a new preset](images/cpp/cmake-quickstart-projcontents.png)